-Regardless of which state you form your LLC in, your company name must be unique, and cannot match any existing legal entity name.
+Regardless of which state you form your LLC in, your company name must be unique.
 In addition, each state has specific regulations for what can and can’t be included in an LLC name.
-Here are some of the most common rules your business needs to adhere to:
+Here are some of the most common rules for naming LLCs:

-- Your LLC name must include the words "limited liability company,” or the abbreviation LLC (in some cases, just LC).
+- It must include the words "limited liability company" or the abbreviation LLC (in some cases just LC).

-- Your LLC name cannot refer to other types of legal entities, like "incorporated" or "corporation."
+- It cannot use language that refers to other types of legal business entities, like "incorporated" or "corporation."

-- Your LLC name cannot refer to specialized services like banking, medicine or law.
-If you are planning to start a business that offers these services, you may look into forming a Professional LLC (PLLC).
+- It cannot refer to specialized services like banking, medicine, or law.
+If you are planning to start a business that offers these services, you should look into forming a Professional LLC (PLLC).